spacemakerai/forma-extensions-samples/masterclass/2.deep-dive-noise/task-2-create-and-visualize-a-mesh.md

 Use `Forma.terrain.elevationAt(x,y)` to determine the `z` elevation of each point in the polygon and translate the polygon to this elevation.

+Note: we are going to add the `elevationAt` shortly, for now you need to hard code the value.
+There is a way to use the technique from `task-4` to raytrace onto the terrain.

 ## Render the geometry to the scene